Burmazi

-Burmazi was an Albanian tribe (fis) that lived in Herzegovina in the Middle Ages.
+Burmazi was an Albanian tribe which is attested in Herzegovina in the Middle Ages.

 Name

 The name Burmazi is a compound of the Albanian words burr (man) + madh (big or great).
 The form Burmazi instead of Burmadhi signifies a retained characteristic from an older phase in the Albanian language before /z/ settled into the voiced dental fricative /ð/.

 History

-Originally, they were a semi-nomadic community based on kinship ties that lived in non-permanent settlements (katund).
-Burmazi first appear in 1300 as a tribe that lived in the area around Stolac and Trebinje.
+The Burmazi are first mentioned in 1300 as a Vlach katun, that is a semi-nomadic community based on kinship ties that lived in non-permanent settlements, located in the area around Stolac and Trebinje.
 In the archives of Ragusa they are grouped together in terms of social and economic organization with the also pastoral Vlachs whose name figured as inclusive of all semi-nomadic pastoralists in the area, but recorded as Albanians otherwise.
 By 1343 they had elevated in social status and began to appear in Ragusan documents also as traders between the hinterlands of Herzegovina and Ragusa.